allofgame26/BelajarFilament-Shield/README.md

 Membuat Translation (Error) :
 php artisan vendor:publish --tag=filament-panels-translations
 merubah di app.php => 'locale' => 'id', mengganti nama Dashboard berada di lang id nya

+5. Relation Manager
+Menggunakan resource baru yaitu filament-resource-relation :

+"php artisan make:filament-relation-manager CategoryResource posts title"

+CategoryResource is the name of the resource class for the owner (parent) model. posts is the name of the relationship you want to manage. title is the name of the attribute that will be used to identify posts.

+dan jangan lupa untuk membuat / memanggil formnya di dalam File Main Resource